Click to quick exit (ESC)

 Accommodating Pregnancy-Related Conditions

-“Mary” had pregnancy-related frequent urination.
-Mary’s university enabled her to take her exams near a bathroom and provided time for breaks so that her grades wouldn’t suffer from spending precious exam minutes in the bathroom.
+“Mary” needed to use the bathroom often due to pregnancy.
+Mary’s university enabled her to take her exams near a bathroom and provided extra test time for breaks so that her grades wouldn’t suffer from spending precious exam minutes in the bathroom.

 “Janet” has pregnancy-related carpal tunnel syndrome.
 Her college provided her with a note-taker when typing became too difficult.